 Here at The Energy Professor, we want to give you the information you need to not only save money on your energy bill, but to also become more energy efficient.
-We hope find this post helpful and makes it easier for you to know the proper way for recycling light bulbs.
+We hope find this post helpful and make it easier for you to know the proper way to recycle light bulbs.
 Be sure to also check out our one of a kind energy savings calculator!

 The Energy Professor Electricity Rate Check Tool